Bundesliga: Union Berlin leave an unusually quiet Waldstadion with all three points | DW | 24.02.2020

 Costly confusion

-That this was to be Union's night, first became apparent in the 49th minute, when Christopher Lenz attempted a pass that David Abraham partially intercepted on the edge of the area - but not completely.
-Neither Abraham nor Erik Durm managed to deal with the rolling ball - something that the usually so solid Trapp realized too late.
-Lenz ran onto what was effectively his own pass, playing it square to Sebastian Andersson for the easy tap in to make it 1-0 for Union.
+That this was to be Union's night, first became apparent in the 49th minute, when Christopher Lenz attempted a pass that David Abraham partially intercepted on the edge of the area.
+Neither Abraham nor Erik Durm dealt with the loose ball, allowing Lenz to run onto what was effectively his own pass before squaring to Sebastian Andersson for the easy tap in.

-Just under 20 minutes later, the visitors added another, as Trapp bobbled a low cross into the feet of the on-running Andersson.
-Adding insult to injury, the ball actually went off of defender Evan Ndicka for an own goal.
+Just under 20 minutes later, the visitors added another, as the usually solid Trapp failed to parry a cross clear of danger.
+Andersson and N'Dicka scrapped for the loose ball, but it was the Eintracht defender who got the decisive touch to double Union's lead.

 Coming to life - too late

-It was only after going down by two that Frankfurt, now playing towards the empty stand, really turned things on as minutes later, Goncalo Pacienca was put in alone on Giekiwicz - who was forced into a sharp save.
+It was only after going down by two that Frankfurt, now playing towards the empty stand, really turned things on as minutes later Goncalo Pacienca forced a sharp save out of Giekiwicz.
+In the 79th minute, Frankfurt were rewarded for their efforts, which at first glance looked like it had come courtesy of a neat back heel by substitute Andre Silva.
+However, this time it was Florian Hübner credited for an own goal.

-In the 79th minute, Frankfurt were rewarded for their efforts, which at first glance looked like it had come on a neat back heel by Andre Silva, who had come on just before Union's second goal.
-However it was Florian Hübner who got the decisive touch on what would turn out to be nothing but a consolation marker for the home side.
+It was a moment that normally would have brought a roar of support from those hard-core fans behind Giekiwicz's goal to spur their team towards a comeback.
+Instead, it would turn out to be nothing but a consolation marker for the home side.

 The away win sees Union move to 10th in the standings, overtaking Frankfurt, whose hopes of qualifying for Europe next season are gradually slipping away.